We’ve heard it a million times: So many clothes, but nothing to wear. Right?!

 - Give it away.
 To be honest – this is the most fulfilling reason to clean out your closet.
 Giving back to the community will always feel more purposeful than glorifying your own needs, so this is an exciting one.
 My family always donates to Goodwill or a church food/clothing pantry… but do your research and find a local way to stay involved by giving back to the community.

-- If it’s un-commisionable and too old or worn out to donate – trash it!
-You don’t want purposeless items laying around.
+- If it’s un-commisionable and just way too old or worn out to donate – trash it!
+(Only if it’s *that* old) You don’t want purposeless items laying around.

 What are some of your favorite tips for cleaning out your closet?
 Would love to hear from you below… XOXO